jakazmie/MTC_AzureAILabs/ML-AML-Walkthrough/README.md

 https://ms.portal.azure.com/#create/microsoft-ads.linux-data-science-vm-ubuntulinuxdsvmubuntu

-After the DSVM is provisioned connect to pre-installed Jupyter server at:
+After the DSVM is provisioned connect to the pre-installed Jupyter server at:

-https://<your IP address or DNS>:8000
+`https://<your IP address or DNS>:8000`

 In Jupyter session open a terminal and clone this repository under the `notebooks` folder.